The Center for Compassion Focused Therapy, NYC

 150 East 58th Street, 27th Floor, New York, NY 10155| 845-664-1498 | firstname.lastname@example.org

-We are an internationally known psychotherapy practice and advanced training center, providing evidenced-based and effective psychotherapy methods to adults and adolescents in New York, NY.
+The Center for Compassion Focused Therapy is an internationally known psychotherapy practice and advanced training center, providing evidenced-based and effective psychotherapy methods to adults and adolescents in New York, NY.
 Our mission is to provide the cutting edge of clinical psychological science to our community, with compassion and commitment.

 We are the first clinical training center for Compassion Focused Therapy (CFT) in the USA.
 CFT is a form of evidence-based, cognitive-behavioral psychotherapy that builds on the science by integrating the neuroscience of positive emotion, and methods derived from Buddhist psychology.
 We have established this center in affiliation with CFT founder, esteemed English psychologist Dr. Paul Gilbert OBE.
 The Center is the volunteer base for The Compassionate Mind Foundation, USA.